libercapital/guides/dictionary/README.md

-# Português → English
+# Portuguese → English

-## Translations that we use Today
+## Translations that we use today

 | Portuguese                    | English                    |
 | ----------------------------- | -------------------------- |